tinybooks/tinybooks.github.io/_posts/2015-09-20-hello-world.md

 ---

+[Hello, World!][01]

+It's long been a tradition of mine to kick off any new journal with a short 'Hello, World!' post.
+Tradition, upheld.

-This is a test.
-I'll update it shortly and add more content.
-For now, I'm just trying to get a feel for how GitHub and Jekyll works.
-This is a link to the [Hello, World!][01] page at GitHub Guides.
+Give that the Tiny Books site is built using GitHub Pages and Jekyll works it seemed appropriate to link to the [Hello, World!][01] page at GitHub Guides.

 [01]: https://guides.github.com/activities/hello-world/ "Hello, World!"